interpret a curved residual plot with example

 abline(0,0)

-The following tutorials explain how to create residual plots using different statistical software:
+For those looking to deepen their understanding of regression diagnostics, the following topics and tutorials explain how to create residual plots and other diagnostic visualizations using different statistical software:

 x